-The Assistant Director of Ticket Services at Wolf Trap Foundation for the Performing Arts is a big fan of music and brewing his own beer.
+The Director of Ticket Sales & Customer Service at Blumenthal Performing Arts is a big fan of music and brewing his own beer.
 Here, he reflects on his favorite artists, a city he loves to visit for its mountain vibe, spreading happiness and the importance of INTIX in his life.

 * * * * *

 My father.
 He’s smart, practical, pragmatic and has the patience of a saint.
 I wish I had his patience all the time.
 I have yet to hear anyone say a bad thing about him, despite my best efforts to get a good story.

 What is the quality you like most in a person?